serinamarie/PlanetData.Vision/README.md

 ### Description

-Returns the name and total confirmed cases for each country
+Returns the name and total confirmed cases for each country.

 ### Schema